 | ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Ah ha!
-This indicates tells us that the client module is private, and this is the crux of the warnings.
+This error tells us that the client module is private, which is the crux of the warnings.
 It’s also the first time we’ve run into the concepts of public and private in the context of Rust.
 The default state of all code in Rust is private: no one else is allowed to use the code.
-If you don’t use a private function within your own program, since your own program is the only code allowed to use that function, Rust will warn you that the function has gone unused.
+If you don’t use a private function within your program, because your program is the only code allowed to use that function, Rust will warn you that the function has gone unused.

-Once we specify that a function like client::connect is public, not only will our call to that function from our binary crate be allowed, the warning that the function is unused will go away.
-Marking something public lets Rust know that we intend for the function to be used by code outside of our program.
+After we specify that a function like client::connect is public, not only will our call to that function from our binary crate be allowed, but the warning that the function is unused will go away.
+Marking a function as public lets Rust know that the function will be used by code outside of our program.
 Rust considers the theoretical external usage that’s now possible as the function “being used.”
-Thus, when something is marked as public, Rust will not require that it’s used in our own program and will stop warning that the item is unused.
+Thus, when something is marked public, Rust will not require that it be used in our program and will stop warning that the item is unused.

 Making a Function Public

 To tell Rust to make something public, we add the pub keyword to the start of the declaration of the item we want to make public.
-We’ll focus on fixing the warning that tells us that client::connect has gone unused for now, as well as the “module client is private” error from our binary crate.
+We’ll focus on fixing the warning that indicates client::connect has gone unused for now, as well as the module `client` is private error from our binary crate.
 Modify src/lib.rs to make the client module public, like so:

 Filename: src/lib.rs